 For years, Craigslist has been the premier website for scoring a free sofa or finding an available apartment (and sometimes white van scams), but there are now plenty of other free services that do an equally fine job, with a more attractive interface and fewer spam postings.
 They may not offer the sheer number of listings or familiarity of Craigslist, or even the ability to pay in Bitcoin, but they do provide a new audience and additional options not offered elsewhere.

-Whether you’re merely looking for a short-term loan or to post your ad both online and in print circulation, here are our top picks for the six best Craigslist alternatives for online classifieds.
+Whether you’re merely looking for a used computer to buy or want to post your ad both online and in print circulation, here are our top picks for the six best Craigslist alternatives for online classifieds.

 Facebook Marketplace has been around for years, but the company relaunched the feature in late 2016.
-You’ll need to have a Facebook profile to get started, but it allows buyers and sellers to interact in the Marketplace via their Facebook profile, adding a name (and often a face) to a listing unlike the anonymous Craigslist format.
+You’ll need to have a Facebook profile to get started, but it allows buyers and sellers to interact in the Marketplace via their Facebook profiles, adding a name (and often a face) to a listing, unlike the anonymous Craigslist format.
 Marketplace is also available via the Facebook app.

 If an item hasn’t sold in a few days, you might feel more comfortable asking someone to lower the price.
 OfferUp also allows users to rate one another using a basic five-star system, enabling individuals to buy and sell more confidently.